alephium/www/src/content/news/An-introduction-to-Blockflow-Alephium-s-sharding-algorithm-bbbf318c3402/index.md

 ---
-date: 2023-07-28T13:05:23.630000Z
+title: "An introduction to Blockflow: Alephium’s sharding algorithm"
 description: This is the fourth of a series of technical innovations brought by Alephium.
 Find the previous ones here (PolW), here (sUTXO), and here…
+date: 2023-07-28T13:05:23.630Z
 spotlight: false
 featuredImage: image_0006903410.jpg
-title: 'An introduction to Blockflow: Alephium’s sharding algorithm'
 ---

-_This is the fourth of a series of technical innovations brought by Alephium.
-Find the previous ones_ <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" target="_blank"><em>here</em></a> _(PolW),_ <a href="https://medium.com/p/8de3b0f76749" class="markup--anchor markup--p-anchor" data-href="https://medium.com/p/8de3b0f76749" target="_blank"><em>here</em></a> _(sUTXO), and_ <a href="https://medium.com/@alephium/meet-alphred-a-virtual-machine-like-no-others-85ce86540025" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/meet-alphred-a-virtual-machine-like-no-others-85ce86540025" target="_blank"><em>here</em></a> _(Alphred VM).
-This article will dive into the concepts of sharding and the inner workings of Blockflow to explain how it enhances the performance of the Alephium blockchain._
+*This is the fourth of a series of technical innovations brought by Alephium.
+Find the previous ones* <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" target="_blank"><em>here</em></a> *(PolW),* <a href="https://medium.com/p/8de3b0f76749" class="markup--anchor markup--p-anchor" data-href="https://medium.com/p/8de3b0f76749" target="_blank"><em>here</em></a> *(sUTXO), and* <a href="https://medium.com/@alephium/meet-alphred-a-virtual-machine-like-no-others-85ce86540025" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/meet-alphred-a-virtual-machine-like-no-others-85ce86540025" target="_blank"><em>here</em></a> *(Alphred VM).
+This article will dive into the concepts of sharding and the inner workings of Blockflow to explain how it enhances the performance of the Alephium blockchain.*

-**_TL;DR — Alephium is a sharded blockchain: its state is divided into groups, and the transactions are processed in parallel by several blockchains to increase throughput.
-Its sharding algorithm is called_** <a href="https://github.com/alephium/white-paper" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/white-paper" rel="noopener" target="_blank"><strong><em>Blockflow</em></strong></a>**_, and allows for huge UX improvements with single-step cross-group transactions.
-It also manages the relationship between blocks in all chains, allowing high transactions-per-second numbers while maintaining ledger integrity._**
+***TL;DR — Alephium is a sharded blockchain: its state is divided into groups, and the transactions are processed in parallel by several blockchains to increase throughput.
+Its sharding algorithm is called*** <a href="https://github.com/alephium/white-paper" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/white-paper" rel="noopener" target="_blank"><strong><em>Blockflow</em></strong></a>***, and allows for huge UX improvements with single-step cross-group transactions.
+It also manages the relationship between blocks in all chains, allowing high transactions-per-second numbers while maintaining ledger integrity.***

 ### **Sharding in a Blockchain Context**